long9930/cprimernotes/cpp_notes/chapter4.md

 int ival, jval;
 ival = jval = 0; // ok: each assigned 0
 ```
-Because assignment is right associative, the right-most assignment, jval = 0, is the right-hand operand of the left-most assignment operator.
+Because assignment is right associative, the right-most assignment, jval = 0, is the right-hand operand of the left-most assignment operator. ```ival = (jval = 0)```

 Because assignment returns its left-hand operand, the result of the right-most assignment (i.e., jval) is assigned to ival.
 Each object in a multiple assignment must have the same type as its right-hand neighbor or a type to which that neighbor can be converted (§ 4.11, p.
 159):
 int ival, *pval; // ival is an int; pval is a pointer to int
 ival = pval = 0; // error: cannot assign the value of a pointer to an int